 (If you're interested, there's a map on the side so you see where it is!)

-Sure!
-Well, it was here where I completed my primary and secondary school education.
+It was here where I completed my primary and secondary school education.
 I attended the St. Theresa's Convent High School (or affectionately shortened to the "Convent School"), a private school that is linked to our local Immaculate Conception Catholic Church.
 However, not too long ago (a few years after I graduated), it was renamed to the Immaculate Conception Catholic School (or ICCS).
-Afterward, I attended our local community college, the Clarence Fitzroy Bryant College, and obtained a Associate's Degree in General Studies (here I did quite a mix of subjects - Computer Science, Pure Mathematics, and Spanish).
-From there, I went to the University of the Virgin Islands in St. Thomas (U.S. Virgin Islands), where I obtained my undergraduate degree, and then I ended up at the University of South Florida in Tampa, FL.
+Afterward, I attended our local community college, the Clarence Fitzroy Bryant College, where I obtained an Associate's Degree in General Studies (here, I did quite a mix of subjects - Computer Science, Pure Mathematics, and Spanish).
+From there, I went to the University of the Virgin Islands in St. Thomas (U.S. Virgin Islands), where I obtained my undergraduate degree, and then I went to the University of South Florida in Tampa, Florida, to obtain my doctorate.

 I consider both St. Kitts and Venezuela as my home.
 However, I would usually say that St. Kitts is my main physical home, and I am a Kittitian at heart.
 Sometimes I visit my maternal family in Venezuela for holidays, but I have never lived there for an extended period of time.
-My maternal family originated from Madeira and relocated to Venezuela, with further roots in Portugal and other parts of Europe.
-My paternal family has British and West African roots, and my relatives from this side are mostly living in St. Kitts, Nevis, Anguilla and St. Lucia.
+My maternal family originated from Madeira and relocated to Venezuela, and through her, I have roots in Portugal.
+My paternal family has British and West African roots, but my closest relatives from this side are mostly living in St. Kitts, Nevis, Anguilla, and St. Lucia.
 In short, I have a pretty diverse and unique family tree!

-Even though it has sometimes been overwhelming for me to have so many identities, I have come to appreciate my multi-cultural background in terms of food, languages and lifestyle differences.
-I feel that I am more of a Kittitian than a Venezuelan and Portuguese citizen (which is reflected by my sense of time, for instance).
+Even though it can be overwhelming for me to have so many identities, I have come to appreciate my multi-cultural background in terms of food, languages, values and lifestyle differences.

 What are my interests?